pingswept/micropropro/content/notes/cryptography.md

 When you pick a password for a website, the hash of the password is generated, and the website stores the hash, but not the password itself.
 Then, when you want to log in again, you hash the password again, and compare it against the stored hash.
 Nobody else can figure out what password to use to generate that hash, so nobody can log in as you.
 Nobody can steal all the passwords from the site, because the website doesn't have them.

 (Note: this is how it should work, but some people still store all the passwords in one big file.
 They are idiots.
 If a website ever sends you your password, you should realize that they must have been storing your password instead of a hash, and then you should stop trusting that website.)

+### File identification ###

+A company like Dropbox can use hashes to quickly scan through milions of files to see whether you are storing illegal content on their servers.
+They can also use this for deduplication: if lots of people are storing an MP3 of the latest hit by Ms. Knowles-Carter, they only need to store one copy, which saves them disk space.

+(Digression, if you're interested: [filesystem deduplication is a sidechannel](https://mjg59.dreamwidth.org/55638.html).)

+Similarly, anti-virus companies can use hashes to identify malware, which is convenient for files that you generally don't want to open.

 ## Rainbow tables and salts ##